HashakGik/BulletHell-RMMV/README.md

 A demo can be downloaded in the [release section](https://github.com/HashakGik/BulletHell-RMMV/releases/latest), or can be played online [here](https://strontiumaluminate.altervista.org/bullethell).

 A demonstration video is available on [YouTube](https://www.youtube.com/watch?v=D5rxpICS198).

+A boss-rush gameplay, with more interesting patterns, can be seen [here](https://youtube.com/watch?v=hWj_7gTi194).

 The internal JSDoc documentation is available [here](https://HashakGik.github.io/BulletHell-RMMV).